jasonvan/prexel/planning.md

-## Meeting Notes

-### Demo

-* README
-* Error |kitchen <<

-### Syntax

-This doesn't allow for aggregation

-    |Kitchen arrange_kitchen() place_floor_cabinet() place_wall_cabinet() << Room

-This does

-    |Kitchen << Room color square_feet show_kitchen() <>*-cupboards--1> Cupboard open()"

-Or perhaps this would be best.
-That way we specify values on the Room

-    |Room >> Kitchen color square_feet show_kitchen() <>*-cupboards--1> Cupboard open()"

-This way parent classes could have fields and methods

-    |Room width height >> Kitchen color square_feed show_kitchen() <>*-cupboards--1> Cupboard open()

-### Usage in docstrings

-I didn't include the constraint PREXEL to have to be inside of docstrings this way it can be used in other files, for example I used it when updating the examples inside of the README, which is a markdown file.

-Plus it is way faster to type.

-### Prep for submission

-* Use dropbox for source?
-* remove git repo for submitted zip as it has reference to github

-### Improvements

-* Can't handle multiple inheritance right now
-* Can't handle multiple aggregation right now
-* Can't handle self aggregation right now
-* Can't handle static "S"
-* need to figure out a way to handle merging multiple diagrams

 ## Backlog

-### Next Actions
+## Next Actions

+### Code Quality

-* Search for all TODOs in project
+* Search for all TODOs in project [NA]
-* Comment/Clean up interpreter code/tests
+* Comment/Clean up interpreter code/tests [NA]
-* Comment/Clean up lexer code/tests
+* Comment/Clean up lexer code/tests [NA]
-* Comment/Clean up encoder code/tests
+* Comment/Clean up encoder code/tests [NA]

-* Update interpreter to agreed upon structure
-    * need to handle "S" character, and create class variable in source code
-    * need to determine how we want the aggregated value added to the aggregator

-* need to add more describitive messages to interpreter right now single-line and multi-line do it in a different order
-* Allow for multiple loops of code inside of evaluate method

 ### Interpreter

-* Comment source and test classes [NA]
+* Make this change to interpreter [NA]
+    * |Room width height >> Kitchen color square_feed show_kitchen() <>*-cupboards--1> Cupboard open()
 * Create a default value from aggregation if not specified [NA]
+* Right now now single-line and multi-line add aggregated values in different orders [NA]
 * Use the left multiplicity value for aggregation
 * Use the right multiplicity value for aggregation
+* need to handle "S" character, and create class variable in source code
+* need to determine how we want the aggregated value added to the aggregator
+* need to add more descriptive messages for syntax errors in interpreter
+* Allow for multiple loops of code inside of evaluate method
 * Optional
     * Write out current grammer for parser
     * Define a comprehensive grammar